Term of Use

 Subscribing to the Service; Eligibility.

-Customer subscribes for the Services by selecting them from the options available during Sign-up.
+The customer subscribes for the Services by selecting them from the options available during Sign-up.
 In the event of any conflict between this EULA and the information provided during Sign-up, this EULA shall control.
 Customer and all Customer Personnel (as defined below) must be at least 18 years of age to use the Services.
 By agreeing to this EULA, you represent and warrant to CyberBooks that: (a) you are at least 18 years of age; (b) you have not previously been suspended or removed from the Services; and (c) your registration and your use of the Services is in compliance with all applicable laws and regulations.

 - License Grant.
 Subject to Customer’s complete and ongoing compliance with all the terms and conditions of this EULA and payment of all applicable fees, CyberBooks hereby grants to Customer a personal, limited, revocable, non-exclusive, non-sublicensable, non-transferable license during the Term, to access and use the Services through CyberBooks’s available interfaces and to permit Customer Personnel (as defined below) to access and use the Services through CyberBooks’s available interfaces, in each case, solely in connection with Customer’s internal business operations.

 - User IDs.
 Upon Customer’s request, CyberBooks will issue a Customer ID to Customer.
-Customer may share this Customer ID with each of its partners, shareholders, employees and contractors who are bound by confidentiality restrictions at least as restrictive as this EULA (“Customer Personnel”).
+Customer may share this Customer ID with each of its partners, shareholders, employees, and contractors who are bound by confidentiality restrictions at least as restrictive as this EULA (“Customer Personnel”).
 Customer Personnel may only access and use the Service through the Customer ID and in compliance with this EULA.
 Customer will not allow Customer Personnel to share the Customer ID with third parties.
 Customer is responsible for all activity occurring under its Customer ID.
 Customer is responsible for all use of the Services by Customer Personnel and for maintaining the confidentiality of the Customer ID and will promptly notify CyberBooks of any actual or suspected unauthorized use of the Services.
 CyberBooks reserves the right to replace the Customer ID if it determines it may have been used for an unauthorized purpose.

 - Internet Connectivity; Disclaimer.
 CyberBooks may make the Services available for access via the Internet.
 Customer shall provide, at Customer’s own expense, all necessary hardware, applications and Internet connectivity necessary to access the Services.
 Customer acknowledges that the Internet is known to be unpredictable in performance, unsecure and may, from time to time, impede access to the Services or performance hereunder.
 Customer agrees that CyberBooks is not in any way responsible for any interference with Customer’s use of or access to the Services or security breaches arising from or attributable to the Internet and Customer waives any and all claims against CyberBooks in connection therewith.